-SUEZ Water Technologies and Solutions shall provide customers with the opportunity to provide feedback on the service provided to customers with disabilities.
-Information about the feedback process and can do so verbally (in person or by telephone) or written (handwritten, delivered, website, or e-mail), will be available upon request.
+VEOLIA Water Technologies and Solutions shall provide customers with the opportunity to provide feedback on the service provided to customers with disabilities.
+Information about the feedback process will be readily available to all customers and notice of the process will be made available online.
+Feedback forms, along with alternate methods of providing feedback verbally (in person or by telephone) or written (handwritten, delivered, website, or e-mail), will be available upon request.